 Colosseum and Roman Forum in the morning

-Visit the historic center in the afternoon
+Visit the Historical Center in the Afternoon

 Dinner in a boat on the Tiber River

-The dinner was really great, Rome’s evening is awesome.
-This dinner costs about 65 euros, but for special occasions or to give you a treat is very good.
-The service and food is very good, the trip lasts about 2 and a half hours and includes everything.
+The dinner was really great; Rome’s evenings are fantastic.
+This dinner costs about 65 euros, but it is perfect for special occasions or to give yourself a treat.

-It’s more thought for couples, as it is very romantic, but it doesn’t matter who you go because it’s pretty cool.
-Dinner ended at about 23.30 and we returned to the hotel to rest for the next day.
+It’s more thought for couples, as it is very romantic, but it doesn’t matter who you go with because it’s pretty cool.
+Dinner ended at about 23:30, and we returned to the hotel to rest for the next day.

+Rome day 2.
 Vatican City Tour

-This visit is a bit long, so you have to take a good breakfast.
-Not like as, we leave the Vatican around 4 pm and we were starving.
-So on our return we set out to find somewhere to eat something at a reasonable price.
+This visit is a bit long, so you must have a good breakfast.
+Don’t be like us when we left the Vatican around 4 pm; we were starving.
+So on our return, we set out to find somewhere to eat at a reasonable price.

-We found a place that served us some gnocchi at a good price, and I don’t know if it was for hunger, but they were great!
-Then as we were close we went to see Castel Sant’Angelo and crossed to the other side to go to Piazza di Spagna and Piazza del Popolo (People’s Square).
+Then, since we were nearby, we went to see Castel Sant’Angelo and crossed to the other side to go to Piazza di Spagna and Piazza del Popolo (People’s Square).

-The second day in Rome at night
+The Second Day in Rome at Night

-Then we went out for a drink for Trastevere and the Testaccio that closed later.
+Then, we went out for a drink for Trastevere and the Testaccio that closed later.

 Day 3 in Rome, What to visit?

-We visited Trastevere by day and ate there, We visited the Campo di Fiori and returned to the old area, starting with Piazza Bocca della Verita, which is in the Chiesa di Santa Maria in Cosmedin.
+We visited Trastevere by day and ate there; we saw the Campo di Fiori and returned to the old area, starting with Piazza Bocca Della Verita in the Chiesa di Santa Maria in Cosmedin.